piotrdylag/Scripts/README.md

-Thsi is temporary content here.
+This is temporary content here.
 In short future there will be appear some bash scripts and Powershell scripts